Jump to a Section

-As teachers are developing a new lesson or reviewing an existing lesson, the Lesson Planning Tool guides them through a series of prompts about the lesson content, structure, and activities to ensure the Key Shifts required by the CCSS are central to the lesson.
+The Lesson Planning Tool (digital version only) guides teachers through a series of prompts about the lesson content, structure, and activities to ensure the Shifts required by the CCSS are central to the lesson.

 How to use it

-Before using the Lesson Planning Tool, a teacher should choose the standard or cluster(s) of standards that the lesson is targeting.
-ELA teachers additionally should select the text addressed in the lesson.
+Before using the Lesson Planning Tool, the teacher should choose the standard or cluster(s) of standards that the lesson is targeting.
+ELA teachers should also select the text addressed in the close-reading lesson.

-Then as you are designing or reviewing the lesson, use the tool to evaluate the degree of alignment present.
+Then as the teacher is designing or reviewing the lesson, she can use the tool to evaluate the degree of alignment present.
 Here are some additional tips for using the tool:

-- You may start a lesson and return to it at any time.
+- A teacher may start a lesson and return to it at any time.
 A lesson does not need to be completed in one sitting!

 References to Core Actions and indicators found in the Instructional Practice Guide: Coaching Tool can be found throughout the Lesson Planning Tool.
 Teachers using the lesson planning tool with a coach or colleague can use these references to more easily make connections between what Common Core-aligned content and practice has been planned and what is to be observed during classroom instruction (for more information, see the “planning and coaching” section below.)